arina999999997/elichika/webui/event_marathon_dev/readme.md

     - Finally filter to relevant asset paths (with correct size)
 - 5th: Board texture
   - Select from a list of known texture.
-  - If the known texture doesn't match, trigger a request to select from a list of texture from the same packages as previous assets.
+  - If not found then we have to go look for it manually.
 - 6th: Board deco
-  - Usually this is just null
+  - Usually this is just null (empty)
   - If it is not null, just enter the asset path manually.
 - 7th: Board memo and pictures
   - These are the notes and images on the board.